 If you are selling fashion products chances are someone has left a review about you.
 If you pride with your products, the service you offer and you focus on the overall customer experience you want to deliver, chances are this review is a 5 star.

-This type of UGC is super powerful as it provides social proof and significantly increases your conversion rates by just helping potential customers speed-up their purchasing decisions.
+This type of UGC is super powerful as it provides social proof and significantly increases your conversion rates by just helping potential customers speed up their purchasing decisions.

-Think about it, put yourself in the shoes of your customers, you browse your Facebook feed you see an ad and you click to check it out, you get redirected on a landing page where you can buy the product.
+Think about it, put yourself in the shoes of your customers, you browse your Facebook feed you see an ad and you click to check it out, you get redirected to a landing page where you can buy the product.

 The review is all about the quality associated with the product and nowadays it’s not only about the product.